DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging

-In computing the discrete optimal transport map that dictates how to recombine these $d_{\text{orig}}$ neurons into $d_\text{new}$, we incorporate Sinkhorn entropic regularization into the OT optimization problem in order to incorporate ``soft'' alignments between neurons \citep{cuturi2013sinkhorn}. ``Soft'' alignments allow for each neuron to correspond to linear combinations of other neurons, whereas non-regularized alignments are much sparser.
-Additionally, Sinkhorn solutions are less costly to compute compared to non-regularized optimal transport distances.
-The following optimization problem reflects the Sinkhorn objective for finding map $T$ subject to costs $C \in \mathbb{R}^{n \times k}$.
+We find our transportation maps via an entropy-regularized objective \cite{cuturi2013sinkhorn}.
+We use Sinkhorn regularization to encourage smoothing of the transportation map, such that each target neuron can be a combination of multiple source neuron, rather than just a few.
+Prior work has found Sinkhorn regularization to be critical when merging separate Transformers via transport mapping \cite{imfeldtransformer}.
+Additionally, Sinkhorn regularization improves the computational tractability of the OT objective.

+The following optimization problem reflects the Sinkhorn objective for finding map $T$ between distributions $\mathbf{a}$ and $\mathbf{b}$ subject to costs $C$.

-The larger the parameter $\lambda$, the ``softer'' the transportation map is due to the entropic regularization reflected in $H(T)$.
-In practice, we multiply solution $T$ by $d_\text{orig}$ so that each row sums to 1 rather than $\frac{1}{d_\text{orig}}$ as is the case in optimal transport solutions.
+The larger the parameter $\lambda$, the ``softer'' the transportation map is due to the flattening effect of the entropy term.

 After applying map $T$ to the one or more weight matrices that produced the activations used for alignment, we can apply an inverse transformation to the following weight matrix such that functional invariance is preserved.
-In practice, we must modify these maps in order to work with the Transformer architecture, as described in following sections.
+In practice, we must modify these maps in order to interface with the Transformer architecture, as described in following sections.